zachhannum/the-word-of-iron/manuscript/chapter_8.md

 Len tore her eyes from the procession, and Marcus caught a look of sadness or anger, or perhaps both.
 "Some of them may have family here to stay with, or kept enough coin on them to pay their way.
 For those that have neither, the guard will set up refugee camps.
 It won't be much, but it'll be enough.
 For them."

 Marcus felt a pang of sympathy for her.
-In the midst of all that had happened to them, he'd forgotten that she *was* Vallan. *Her* people---friends, family, loved ones---had just lost everything.
+In the midst of all that had happened to them, he'd forgotten that she *was* Vallan. *Her* people—friends, family, loved ones—had just lost everything.

 He placed a hand on her shoulder.
 One corner of her mouth twitched up in a half-hearted smile, acknowledging the gesture of good will.